leostera/tldr.jsx/README.md

 ![tldr.jsx](https://s3.amazonaws.com/ostera.io/tldr.jsx_screenshot.jpg)

+## Features

+* `Local cache`, allowing immediate access to a number of commands

 ## Roadmap

 As [tldr-pages](https://github.com/tldr-pages/tldr) advances, new features can be planned.
 Some are:

-* `Local cache`, allowing immediate access to a number of commands
 * `Autocompletion`, freeing you from remembering all those command names
-* `Search`, letting you search through all the pages and commands to find what you want
+* `Search`, letting you search through all the pages and commands content to find what you want
-* `Unique urls`, to easily share any `tldr-page`

 ## Collaboration Setup